• Products

 • Intrinsic value can be a tool for risk management and helps in avoiding overpaying for inflated stocks.

-Forecast Future Cash Flows (FCF) per year: This is financial modelling process based on a company financials and growth projections.
+• Forecast Future Cash Flows (FCF): Estimate the company's future cash flows based on financials and growth projections.

-Discount Rate (r): This rate reflects the risk and time value of money.
-It's not a set formula but can be based on factors like risk-free rate and market risk premium.
+• Discount Rate (r): This rate reflects the risk and time value of money and can be based on the risk-free rate and market risk premium.

-For example, if comparable companies trade at an average P/E of 20 and the target company has a P/E of 15, its stock might be undervalued.
-If it reaches a P/E of 20, it may have an intrinsic value closer to its price.
+If comparable companies have an average P/E of 20 and the target has a P/E of 15, the stock may be undervalued.

 Let's understand the intrinsic value analysis for LMN Corporation, a leading pharmaceutical company.
 Suppose LMN Corporation reported a net profit of Rs.
 150 crores, last fiscal year.
 Given the prevailing market conditions and industry standards, let's assume an appropriate Price-to-Earnings (P/E) ratio of 25 for pharmaceutical companies in India.
 This implies that the market value per share of LMN Corporation is Rs.
 3,750 (25 x Rs.
 150).